-Email: charles daly@brown.edu
+Email: charles_daly@brown.edu

-Office Hours: Tu 4:00 - 5:00 PM & Wed 3:00 PM - 4:00 PM at 309 Kassar House
+Office Hours: TBD (For now, 2:00 PM - 3:00 PM Mon Wed at 309 Kassar House) TBD Alex

-Course Description: This course is largely concerned with Galois Theory.
+Course Description: The first half of this course is concerned with Galois Theory.
 Drawing from the course textbook, Rotman's Galois Theory, the subject is an interplay between polynomials, fields, and groups.
-The course will assume decent exposure to group theory, linear algebra, and ring theory.
-The first meeting of the course, Jan 27th, will begin with the Classical Formulas section of the text and serve as a motivator for the subject and will be held on Zoom.
-The remaining classes are intended to be held in person.
-Ambitiously, we intend to get to the Applications section of the text, and in the process cover the standard material about field extensions, splitting fields, the Galois Group, etc. The second half of the course will be a survey of some material in Module Theory.
-I haven't assigned a text for this half and will likely just post my own notes, but Dummit and Foote's Algebra is a great reference outside of the provided material.
+The course will assume a decent exposure to group theory, linear algebra, and ring theory.
+The first meeting of the course, January 25th, will begin with Classical Formulas section of the text and serve as a motivator for the subject.
+Ambitiously, we intend to get to the Applications section of the text, and in the process cover the standard material about field extensions, splitting fields, the Galois group, etc. The second half of the course will be a survery of some material in Module Theory.
+I haven't assigned a text for this half, but will likely draw from Dummit and Foote's Algebra.